richardTowers/gds-schedule-a-software-interview/README.md

 gds-schedule-a-software-interview
 =================================

-This is a small application to help find panelists for software developer interviews.
+This is a small application to help put together panels for software developer interviews.

 It's important that our panels are diverse, so that we are as unbiased as